 First-party cookies

-As long as you are visiting authentic and reputable websites, first-party cookies are usually harmless and make it easier to browse your favorite websites.
-They do, however, track your activity on that website only.
+As long as you visit authentic and reputable websites, first-party cookies are usually harmless and make it easier to browse your favorite websites.
+They do, however, track your activity only on that website.

 Third-party cookies